16192 Coastal Hwy, Lewes, DE 19958-3608

 Finding the perfect way to compress and fold your sleeping pad can also cause some stress.
 There’s nothing worse than packing up your sleeping pad just to find that it won’t fit in its stuff sack.
 Unrolling and repacking, albeit necessary, can be frustrating and time-consuming.

-Unless you’re purchasing an ultralight sleeping pad, which will weigh around 1lbs, you’re sleeping pad will be considered a heavier item.
+Unless you’re purchasing a new sleeping pad, which will weigh around 1lbs, you’re sleeping pad will be considered a heavier item.
 On the lighter side, your mattress will weigh at least 1 lb.
 8 ozs. and up to 3 pounds depending on the size and width.

 What Shelter Should I Have for My Sleeping Pad?